 A githzerai cleric and zerth that was imprisoned in Crossroad Keep while it was under Garius' control.
 She is one of the only people who truly knows what is happening, and helps the Knight Captain learn about the King Shadows, its origins, and how it can be stopped.Whether or not she survived the destruction of the King of Shadows' lair is completely unknown.
 Not even Ammon Jerro knows what happened to her.It's commonly theorized that her lack of a patron deity indicates she's actually a psion, not a cleric.
 Or that since she's part of the Circle of Zerthimon, she worships the githzerai god-king.Voiced by Lisa Emery.Associated Tropes:

 Never Found the Body: Ammon Jerro has no idea what happened to her.
-Lore-minded fans have noted that high-level githzerai can plane-shift at will, so it's entirely possible that, quest completed, she returned home to Limbo.
+Lore-minded fans have noted that high-level githzerai can plane-shift once per day, so it's entirely possible that, quest completed, she returned home to Limbo.

 Verbal Tic: Know that like a certain other Githzerai, Zhjaeve puts emphasis on words relating to knowing and will.
 Know that she begins pretty much every sentence with the word know.
 Know that you will get tired of this.
 Know that she doesn't care.

 "Ammon Jerro?
 Oh, he was a court wizard of Neverwinter decades ago."